Something to think about to use less energy…

 Stir every so often.
 You will require progressively more stirring as the milk thickens.
 You can also turn down the temperature as it thickens to reduce a temperature gradient between the surface and the inside of the dulce de leche.
 Some people add marbles to encourage self mixing, and perhaps they also create a surface at a higher temperature than the surrounding dulce de leche.
 I suspect that commercial production of dulce de leche involves ovens with automatic mixing.

 Raw milk and milk cream, stirred with powdered milk to thicken, sweetened with stevia and erythritol.
+Alternatively start with evaporated milk as a base.
+Not because it tastes better, but because male cooking means less effort.

 Full instructions for making raw milk yogurt at: